What is it about? Fish and other Aquatic Organisms

 Aquatic Genetic Resources (AqGR) comprise all aquatic genetic resources that are of current or potential value for productivity and sustainability, particularly in fishery and aquaculture.

-Thousands of animal and plant species and their genetic variability form the web of life and provide the basis for feeding a steadily growing world population.
-Hence, biodiversity for food and agriculture is among the Earth’s most important resources.
+Thousands of animal and plant species and their genetic variability form the web of life and provide the basis for feeding an ever-growing world population.
+Biodiversity is therefore one of the world's most important resources.

-Especially finfish, but also crustaceans, mussels and other seafood are among the most important protein sources of human nutrition worldwide.
-At the same time, they are of considerable socio-economic importance as a basis for the fishing industry.
-Particularly in many coastal populations, local fisheries and associated production sectors ensure livelihoods.
+Finfish in particular, but also crustaceans, shellfish and other seafood, are among the most important sources of protein in the human diet worldwide.
+At the same time, they are of considerable socio-economic importance as the basis for the fishing industry.
+In particular, many coastal populations depend on local fisheries and related industries for their livelihoods.

-The diversity of the AqGR ensures that the needs of future generations for the supply of fish and seafood can be met, even under changing environmental conditions.
-Genetic diversity is therefore the basis of a sustainable, efficient, reliable and multifunctional fisheries sector.
-It is also the basis for a genetic improvement of aquaculture organisms, e.g. by selective breeding.
-However, we know little about the genetic diversity of aquatic living resources in the wild or under domestication, especially below the level of species.
+The diversity of AqGR ensures that the needs of future generations for fish and seafood can be met, even under changing environmental conditions.
+Genetic diversity is therefore the basis for a sustainable, efficient, reliable and multifunctional fisheries sector.
+It is also the basis for genetic improvement of aquaculture organisms, e.g. through selective breeding.
+However, we know little about the genetic diversity of aquatic living resources in the wild or under domestication, especially below the species level.

 While catch fisheries is currently reaching the limits of its biological productivity, aquaculture is playing an increasingly important role in meeting the needs for fish and fish products of an ever-growing world population.
 According to the FAO more aquatic species are being farmed today than ever before: in 1950, countries reported farming 72 species from 34 families; by 2013 production was reported and estimated for nearly 575 species items associated with over 115 families.
 Only a small proportion of these species can really be considered domesticated.
 In other words, many species farmed in aquaculture can hardly be distinguished from their wild relatives.
 The breeding improvement of new aquaculture species has great potential for a sustainable increase in aquaculture production.